 Strategy question: How would standardizing and training around Learning Management Systems drive the use and selection of technology in the classroom?
 Laptop, projector, internet would project the video and other slide presentations place in course pages—3D demo would be less effected; podcast, video casts???

-Strategy 4: Establish a new base line capacity for general computer labs and the need specialized student access computer labs.
+Strategy 4: Establish a new base line capacity for general computer labs and the need for specialized student access computer labs.

-What is our capacity need and how has the purpose of the computer lab evolved with the increased availability of personal computers and the use of labs in instruction.
+What is our capacity need and how has the purpose of the computer lab evolved with the increased availability of personal computers and the use of labs in instruction?
 Labs are funded by the Student Computer Fee with 60% allocated for equipment 40% for salaries for student technical assistants.
 IT receives funds for infrastructure using a charge back mechanism called port subsidy.
 The colleges receive allocations based upon a formula from the late 1990s that included the number of students, and degree offering in the college.
 As proven by the high-tech nature of the new Journalism building the size of the college is not the best indicator for the use of technology.
 In many cases, the labs that exist within departments serve the dual role of open general labs and instructional support labs.

 A spread sheet that indicates the amounts of funding to support labs with and without the IT subsidy is attached.